 Fishing is one of the main activities for which Alaska is known.
 For a true bucket-list experience, head out on a deep-sea fishing expedition.

 Get your sea legs aboard a deep-sea fishing vessel from Seward, on the Kenai Peninsula.
 Or hop aboard one of Ketchikan’s unique fishing vessels where you can learn how to crab and try long-line fishing on the Bering Sea.
 This region is known for halibut, but you’ll also have the chance to reel in salmon and black bass.

 If you prefer to stay ashore and soak up the scenery, cast a line in one of the many pristine rivers or lakes.
 Popular spots include the Kenai River, located on the beautiful Kenai Peninsula.
-Enormous king salmon and sockeye salmon run here, and the Kenai River is extremely bountiful during the summer months when anglers arrive in their dozens to fish, and bears come down to the water’s edge to feast.
+Enormous king salmon and sockeye salmon run here, and the Kenai River is extremely bountiful during summer in Alaska when anglers arrive in their dozens to fish, and bears come down to the water’s edge to feast.

 Fish the rich streams in Icy Strait Point, where you’ll have a chance to hook trout and several species of salmon.
 Unearth some of the best saltwater King salmon fishing in Sitka, as well as trout and char.
 Ketchikan, dubbed “salmon fishing capital of the world”, is another great spot where you’re likely to catch king and silver salmon.

 Explore one of the most ruggedly beautiful national parks in the United States, miles of forest and tundra against the towering backdrop of Denali, North America’s highest mountain.